dicodiaz/portfolio/README.md

 ## Getting Started

-To get Rthis project up and running, follow these simple steps:
+To get this project up and running, follow these simple steps:

 1. Clone the repository into your machine (Or download the .zip file and extract).
 2. Open the project's folder.